Good quality and affordable housing that meets the needs of our diverse communities

 Analysis and issues

-Improvements in returning empty homes to use have resulted in the measure being on track to significantly outperform the full-year target at mid-year.
+Improvements in returning empty homes to use have resulted in the measure significantly outperforming the full-year target at mid-year.
 The Empty Homes Team has processed a back log of questionnaires which has resulted in an increase in the reported numbers of properties being brought back into use.
-This is mirrored in terms of the number of new affordable homes delivered, where 361 homes have been delivered at mid-year compared to the full year target of 250.

 There has been a significant and long-term trend of increasing demand on temporary accommodation.
 National data states that “On 31 March 2018 the number of households in temporary accommodation was 79,880, up 3% from 77,220 on 31 March 2017, and up 66% on the low of 48,010 on 31 December 2010”.